hudsonb22/cwc_upscaling/README.md

 > export PATH="/path/to/conda/envs/your_env/bin:$PATH"
 > ```

-The bundled weights and stats are found automatically (given the smae file structure as on here), so the common case only needs the three data paths:
+The bundled weights and stats are found automatically, so the common case only needs the three data paths:

 ```bash
 # Sierra ROI model